So, you’re writing your speech pathology statement of purpose and looking for examples?

 4) Paragraph 4: The characteristics that will help me succeed in grad school.
 I talked about working nearly full-time during my undergrad, volunteering, etc…

 5) Conclusion: Why I want to continue my education and why I picked that school.
 I gave information about that particular school and related it to my personal experiences outlined earlier.

 Throughout my whole essay, I intertwined Autism and its importance throughout my life.
 I picked schools that had a focus in Autism so that I could make a fair case for why I wanted to go to each school.

-I hope that helps!
+I hope these speech pathology statement of purpose examples help!
 The most important thing is to proofread, proofread, proofread!